 Do you offer Online Counseling to families, teens and children?

-I offer online counseling with teens (age 12 and up) and with families (parents with teens and/or children).
+I offer online counseling for teens (age 12 and up) and with families (parents with teens and/or children).
 I only work with children alone via in-person sessions at this time.

 Is Online Counseling always as effective as in-person therapy?